Frobenius nonclassical hypersurfaces: Introduction

+Therefore, one may take this property as the definition of a Frobenius nonclassical hypersurface when $X$ is reduced. \end{rmk}

 Our first main result concerns lower bounds on the degree of a Frobenius nonclassical hypersurface.
-The result below was proved in \cite{HV90}*{Proposition~6} for smooth plane curves, and in \cite{BH17}*{Corollary~3.2} when the curves are geometrically irreducible.
+The result below was proved in \cite{HV90}*{Proposition~6} for smooth plane curves, and in \cite{BH17}*{Corollary~3.2} when the curves are irreducible.

-\begin{thm} Let $X\subset\bP^n$, where $n\geq 2$, be a Frobenius nonclassical hypersurface of degree $d\geq 2$ over $\bF_q$ of characteristic $p$ which is smooth at $\bF_q$-points.
+\begin{thm} Let $X\subset\bP^n$, where $n\geq 2$, be a Frobenius nonclassical hypersurface of degree $d\geq 2$ over a finite field $\bF_q$ of characteristic $p$ which is smooth at all its $\bF_q$-points.
 Then \begin{itemize} \item $d\geq p+1$, and \item $d\geq\sqrt{q}+1$ provided that $X$ is reduced. \end{itemize} In the case that $X$ is a reduced curve or a smooth surface, the condition $d = \sqrt{q}+1$ is attained only if $X$ is Hermitian. \end{thm}

 The two lower bounds in Theorem~\ref{mainthm:lower-bound} are sharp due to Examples~\ref{eg:d=q+1_n-odd} and \ref{eg:hermitian}, respectively.
 Note that the bound $d\geq p+1$ is not redundant with respect to $d\geq\sqrt{q}+1$ as the former is stronger than the latter when $q = p$.
 The reducedness for the second bound is necessary because, if the assumption is dropped, then one can easily construct counterexamples using $\bF_q$-hyperplanes and $p$-th powers of pointless hypersurfaces; see Remark~\ref{rmk:pointless_example} for concrete examples of pointless hypersurfaces.
 We will prove the two bounds respectively in Theorems~\ref{thm:lower-bound_p+1} and \ref{thm:lower-bound_sqrt(q)+1}.
 For the last statement, the curve case is essentially established by Borges and Homma \cite{BH17}*{Corollary~3.2} as mentioned above, but we still need to treat the case when the curve is potentially reducible; see Lemma~\ref{lemma:min-degree-curve}.
 We treat the surface case in Proposition~\ref{prop:Hermitian-surf}.
-It is worth mentioning that an alternative characterization of Hermitian surfaces via the number of rational points was proved by Homma and Kim \cite{HK16}.
+It is worth mentioning that Homma and Kim \cite{HK16} gave an alternative characterization of Hermitian surfaces via the number of rational points.

 Our next main result concerns upper bounds on the degree.